-Round face: scoop neckline, round, curved jewellery and details, circular or floral patterns, soft pocket square, round-toe footwear.
+Round face: scoop neckline, round, curved jewelry and details, circular or floral patterns, soft pocket square, round-toe footwear.

-Heart-shape face: open neckline, sweetheart neckline on women, heart-shape or round-triangular combinations in jewellery, soft or triangular pocket square, either round-toe or triangular toe on footwear.
+Heart-shaped face: open neckline, sweetheart neckline on women, heart-shape or round-triangular combinations in jewelry, soft or triangular pocket square, either round-toe or triangular toe on footwear.

 Rectangle face: turtle-neck, collar band, stripes, rectangular-shape jewelry and details, straight pocket square, narrow angular toe on footwear.